drrost/rd-spreadsheet/README.md

     .exact("0.0.2")),
 ```

-## Usage

-In your view controller add
+* Add to your view controller:

 ```swift
 import RDSpreadsheet